This leaflet gives a guide as to what you should do following a cut.

-- Ideally, a doctor or nurse should clean wounds that are large, deep, or dirty, and abrasions caused by gravel.
-There is a risk of infection, and also a risk of permanent tattooing of the skin from gravel, dirt, grit, etc, which remain in a wound.
+- Ideally, a doctor or nurse should clean wounds that are large, deep or dirty, and abrasions caused by gravel.
+There is a risk of infection and also a risk of permanent tattooing of the skin from gravel or dirt which remains in a wound.

 - Wounds longer than 5 cm or which involve deeper tissues than the skin may need stitches.

 - If part of the wound has dead or damaged skin then this may need to be trimmed or removed to prevent infection developing in it.